sk359/data-scientist-course-2/README.md

 data related questions.
 Based on a question the data should be analyzed and then a fitting tool should be used to answer the question with additional visualization to explain the findings.

+## Files in the Repository
+- `WorldbankData.ipynb`: Jupyter notebook containing the full analysis of country development indicators.

+- `worldbank_development.csv`: Dataset from World Bank containing various development metrics for countries worldwide.

+- `requirements.txt`: List of Python packages required to run the analysis.

 First install the dependencies:
 ````shell
 python -m venv .venv